kubernetes/enhancements/keps/sig-windows/1981-windows-privileged-container-support/README.md

    </td>
    <td>no
    </td>
    <td>Job objects have full access to write to the root file system.
 Current design does not have a way to control access to read only.
+Instead privileged/job object containers can be ran as users with limited/scoped files system access via RunAsUsername
    </td>
    <td>N/A
    </td>